What You Need to Know... In Three Paragraphs

 Returns Processing Fee

 As noted in summary paragraph 3, the returns processing fee is being expanded to categories outside shoes and apparel.
-For these new categories, the fee will be applied if a seller's return rate is above that categorie's threshold.
+For these new categories, the fee will be applied if a seller's return rate is above that category's threshold.
 The formula and logic for that return rate is below.
-Shoes and apparel will continue to be charged the same way and the fees will actually go down by approximately 20% starting February 5th.
+Shoes and apparel will continue to be charged the same way, and the fees will actually go down by approximately 20% starting February 5th.

 The return rate is the percent of a seller's product's shipped units in a given month that's returned by customers over that month and the subsequent two calendar months.
 An example would be 60 units are returned in June with a total shipped units of 200 in June, 200 in July, and 200 in August.
 The return rate would be calculated by 60 (June returned units) / 600 (sum of returned units for June, July, and August) = 10%.
 Using this example, if the threshold were 5%, a fee would be charged for each unit returned.